Essex house nears passive against the odds

 The complex shape meant it would be harder to achieve the passive house standard

 We undertook a lot of work liaising with suppliers and warranty companies to interrogate the structural waterproofing system.
 In the end Kryton waterproof concrete and Integraspec ICF gained type approval with Checkmate, which allowed us to omit the expensive tanking solution from the scheme, saving approximately another £10,000.
-We also found a highly satisfactory glazing solution from Norrsken, which stacked up on all fronts against the initial preferred supplier, and again saved money without impacting on performance.
+We also found a highly satisfactory glazing solution from Norrsken Windows & Doors, which stacked up on all fronts against the initial preferred supplier, and again saved money without impacting on performance.

 The M&E solution was stripped bare to a simple LPG boiler delivering hot water to towel rails and a heating element in the MVHR system.
 There is also electric underfloor heating in wet rooms, and the obligatory wood burning stove and solar thermal – but previous notions of underfloor heating throughout the house and heat pump or biomass solutions were abandoned, following lengthy discussions with passive house consultancy Warm.
 This saved around £20,000.